BIATeam/BIADocs/versioned_docs/version-V5/30-BIAToolKit/90-Templates.md

 ## File Generator Service
 This service is used by the BiaToolKit to generate the files using the templates configured previously.

-It must be initialized by calling the method `Init()` when a BIA Framework project is choosen.
+It must be initialized by calling the method `Init()` when a BIA Framework project is chosen.

 Then, after calling the target feature method to generate from the service :
 1. The service will get from the model provider factory the corresponding model provider according to the target project version
 2. The service will use the model provider method to get the corresponding model template to use for the feature from the file generator context
-3. The service will generate all the files listed into the manifest of the correspoding version by using T4 tools and template model
+3. The service will generate all the files listed into the manifest of the corresponding version by using T4 tools and template model
 4. The service will clean the generated files by ordering using and apply a prettier specifically to the angular files

 :::info